giuseppe-messi/python-online-shop-ordering-system/README.md

 ---

 From this point, you can interact with the program, calling all the methods available to create an online store.

-Following this example are detailed descriptions of each class used to create this project!

 ---